SanneE1/Climate-windows/README.md

 |sizeT1|Number of leaves in basal rosettes at time T + 1. |
 |survival| if the individual survived from time T to T + 1 (1) or not (0) |
 |pFlowerT1| Did the individual flower|

-## Analysis

-### Climate effects
-For this analysis I used the [Climwin package](https://github.com/LiamDBailey/climwin)

-#### Sliding window analyses
-The sliding window scripts (Analysis\\Climwin\\Slidingwindow) are set up to run on UFZ's EVE as an array job after which the output is merged back into a normal climwin output format for further analyses.
-The random analyses scripts (Analysis\\Climwin\\Randomwindow) are also set up to run on EVE, and require a normal climwin output format (i.e. what the merged format produces), the number of the combination to run the randomization for, as well as the original climate and biological imput

-all vital rates (survival, growth, flower probability and flower numbers) of the 4 species can be run with the same scripts.